MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## Executing remotely
 Asynchronous remote execution is now supported using the `mrsdeploy` R package.
 To continue working in your development environment during the remote script execution, execute your R script asynchronously using the `async` parameter.
 This is particularly useful when you are running scripts that have long execution times.
 Learn more about [asynchronous remote execution](./operationalize/remote-execution.md#async).

+## R Server deployment and administration in Cloudera Manager

+R Server for Hadoop installation is improved for Cloudera distribution including Apache Hadoop (CDH) on RedHat Linux (RHEL) 7.x.
+On this installation configuration, you can easily deploy, activate, deactivate, or rollback a distribution of R Server using Cloudera Manager.
+For details, see [Install R Server on CDH](rserver-install-cloudera.md).

 ## SQL Server R Services

 R Server capabilities have been built into SQL Server for several releases.
 To read up on the latest changes in CTP 2.0 release of SQL Server 2017, see [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.

-## Installation improvements for deployment on Cloudera

-R Server for Hadoop installation is improved for Cloudera distribution including Apache Hadoop (CDH) on RedHat Linux (RHEL) 7.x.
-On this installation configuration, you can easily deploy, activate, deactivate, or rollback a distribution of R Server using Cloudera Manager.
-For details, see [Install R Server on CDH](rserver-install-cloudera.md).

 <a name="rclient333-package-updates"></a>